Mehrinoz Abbosova

-Mehrinoz Abbosova (born July 23, 1995; Chortoq District, Namangan Region, Uzbekistan) is an Uzbek poetess, journalist, and literary critic.
-She served as the first chairwoman of the Republican Council of Young Artists from 2017 to 2022.
+Mehrinoz Abbosova (born July 23, 1995; Uzbekistan) is an Uzbek poet, journalist, and literary critic.
+In 2017, Abbosova was appointed by Uzbek President Shavkat Mirziyoyev as chair of the newly established Republican Council of Young Artists.
+In this role, she led numerous festivals and other projects to support young artists across Uzbekistan.
+Abbosova was also involved in projects aimed at creating quality digital content in Uzbek, including the WikiStipendiya edit-a-thon on Uzbek Wikipedia.
 Since 2022, Abbosova has served as an advisor to the director of the Youth Affairs Agency of the Republic of Uzbekistan.

 She has been a member of the Uzbekistan Writers Association since 2018.
 She was awarded the state Zulfiya Award in 2012 and Shuhrat Medal in 2017.
-Her poetry collections "Men yoshlikman" (2011) and "Yulduzrang qoʻshiqlar" (2014) were published on the recommendation of the Writers' Union of Uzbekistan.
+She has published two poetry collections "Men yoshlikman" (2011) and "Yulduzrang qoʻshiqlar" (2014).

-In 2017, Abbosova was recognized by Shavkat Mirziyoyev, the president of Uzbekistan, and was appointed chairwoman of the newly established Republican Council of Young Artists at his suggestion.
-In her position as chairwoman of the council, she organized and led numerous forums, festivals, contests, conferences, and social projects to support young artists across Uzbekistan.
-Abbosova was also involved in several large-scale projects aimed at creating quality digital content in Uzbek, including the WikiStipendiya edit-a-thon launched on the Uzbek Wikipedia.

 Biography

-Mehrinoz Abbasova was born on July 23, 1995, in Chortoq District, Namangan Region.
+Mehrinoz Abbasova was born on July 23, 1995, in Chortoq District in the Namangan Region of Uzbekistan.
 She was the youngest of 3 children.
-Mehrinoz mentions her father Nosirjon Dehqonov as her first teacher.
+She credits her father Nosirjon Dehqonov as her first teacher:

-Abbosova spent her childhood in the Uzbekistani cities of Chortoq and Namangan.
-In 2002, she started studying at the secondary school No. 45 in the district.
-After her family moved to Namangan in 2004, she studied at secondary school No. 57 from 2004 to 2007, as well as specialized school No. 57 from 2007 to 2011.
-Since 2011, she has studied at an academic lyceum at No. 2 under Namangan State University.
+Abbosova spent her childhood in the cities of Chortoq and Namangan.
+In 2002, she began studying at secondary school No. 45.
+After her family moved to Namangan in 2004, she studied at secondary school No. 57 from 2004 to 2007, and at specialized school No. 57 from 2007 to 2011.
+She later studied at lyceum No. 2 under Namangan State University.
 She began studying English in 4th grade.
-Abbosova participated in artistic gymnastics, dance clubs, and learned to play piano.
+At school, Abbosova participated in artistic gymnastics and dance clubs, and learned to play piano.
 She tutored at a music school.
-She wished to study at the Tashkent Medical Institute, becoming a doctor, and one day working for the World Health Organization, treating people in environmentally disadvantaged regions around the world.
+She originally wished to study at the Tashkent Medical Institute to become a doctor.